heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graph and LLMs.md

 >   1. They investigate the integration of LLMs with KGs by introducing a specialized KG Language (KGL), where a sentence precisely consists of an entity noun, a relation verb, and ends with another entity noun.
 >   2. Conclusions: (1) LLMs can achieve fluency in KGL, drastically reducing errors compared to conventional KG embedding methods on KG completion.
 (2) The enhanced LLM shows exceptional competence in generating accurate three-word sentences from an initial entity and interpreting new unseen terms out of KGs.
 14. Integrating Large Language Models and Knowledge Graphs for Next-level AGI (WWW 2025 tutorial) [[Paper](https://dl.acm.org/doi/pdf/10.1145/3701716.3715866)]
+15. **OpenSPG**, a knowledge graph engine developed by Ant Group in collaboration with OpenKG [[Website](https://spg.openkg.cn/)] [[Github](https://github.com/OpenSPG/openspg/tree/master)] 🔥
+> * an open engine for knowledge graph designed and implemented on the basis of SPG framework, which provides explicit semantic representations, logical rule definitions, operator frameworks (construction, inference) and other capabilities for the domain knowledge graphs, and supports pluggable adaptation of basic engines and algorithmic services by various vendors to build customized solutions.

 ## 📝 LLMs for Knowledge Graphs